 Before the dissolution of the Amaysim Energy brand, it had subscription-based power plans in Victoria, first in April 2019.
 It joined the rank of retailers claiming to ‘simplify’ the energy industry and remove bill shock.
 Customers who went with Amaysim Energy chose between three power packs which differed in size based on the amount of people in their household (i.e. how much power they were subsequently likely to use).

 Unlike Powershop, this amount wasn’t tailored to usage, but since customers would pay month-to-month, it was assumed they would be able to get a good idea of how much they really needed if the recommendations set by the provider were too modest/generous.
 With the Amaysim Energy app, customers could also monitor energy usage and ‘top-up’ their plan in the event the prepaid allowance didn’t meet their needs.
-There were no lock-in contracts, and households could buy energy on a month to month basis.
+There were no lock-in contracts, and households could buy energy on a month-to-month basis.

 If you’re on a strict budget and are willing to monitor your energy to make sure you don’t go over what’s included in your plan amount, a prepaid energy plan could be a great option for you.
 That way, you’ll pay a price upfront, use the amount of energy specified in your agreement, and rinse and repeat.
-But keep in mind that – unlike a prepaid phone plan – you won’t be cut off for going over the amount you were designated, rather you may pay a typically higher rate for the excess power you use.
+But keep in mind that – unlike a prepaid phone plan – you won’t be cut off for going over the amount you were designated.
+Rather, you may pay a higher rate for the excess power you use.

-Original Author: Monika Gudova
+Original reporting by Monika Gudova

 Share this article